Ian Happ Preview, Player Props: Cubs vs. Reds

 Ian Happ At The Plate

-- Among the qualified hitters in MLB, he ranks 104th in batting average, 25th in on-base percentage, and 88th in slugging.
+- Among qualifying hitters in baseball, he ranks 107th in batting average, 26th in on-base percentage, and 92nd in slugging.

-- Happ will look to extend his 10-game hitting streak.
-He's batting .389 with two homers in his last games.

-- In 64.4% of his 132 games this season, Happ has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Happ has driven home a run in 42 games this year (31.8%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on five occasions..
+- In 42 games this season (31.6%), Happ has picked up an RBI, and in 19 of those games (14.3%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- In 54 of 132 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.